openaq/aqi-hub/docs/indices/taiwan.md

 ### Real-time AQI

-MOENV also reports real-time AQI values to issue early warnings to the public and offers data for hourly monitoring.
+MOENV also reports real-time AQI values to issue early warnings to the public and offers data for hourly monitoring [^1].
 The real-time concentration for each pollutant is calculated based on varying equations and compared to the breakpoint concentration table to determine the sub-index.
 The maximum sub-index is equal to the real-time AQI value and leading pollutant.

 For O<sub>3</sub> using an 8-hour averaging period, the real-time concentration is equal to the value of the last 8-hour moving average rounded to the nearest integer.
-For example, for an 8-hour average concentration published at 09:00, data from 01:00 to 08:00 was averaged.
+For example, for an 8-hour average concentration published at 09:00, data from 01:00 to 08:00 was averaged [^1].

 For O<sub>3</sub> using a 1-hour averaging period, the real-time concentration is equal to the monitoring data at the time of reporting.
 A rounding convention is not specified.